-Is Classical Music Royalty-Free: When Can You Use Classical Music for Projects?
+Is Classical Music Royalty-Free: When Can You Use Authentic Classical Music on Social Media?

 In case you were wondering, is classical music royalty free?—the answer is, there is some public domain classical music you can legally use for your projects and there is some classical music that is still protected by a copyright.
 This means that you cannot legally use the piece for content, whether it’s for personal or commercial use — unless you can get a license.